-Another interesting approach for treating disease is to use viruses as an in-vivo gene therapy.
+Another interesting approach for treating disease is to use viruses as in-vivo gene therapy.
 Here the viruses are made by producer cell lines using bioprocessing techniques that are similar to those used to create biologics.
 Once the viruses are produced they can be purified and formulated as a drug product.
 The virus is then administered directly to the patient where they interact with target cells to fix faulty genes or change the expression of proteins.
-A great example of an in-vivo gene therapy is Luxturna, from Spark Therapeutics, which is administered directly into the eye to fix the gene that causes Leber's congenital amaurosis (a hereditary eye disorder), this product received market authorization at the end of 2017.
+A great example of in-vivo gene therapy is Luxturna, from Spark Therapeutics, which is administered directly into the eye to fix the gene that causes Leber's congenital amaurosis (a hereditary eye disorder), this product received market authorization at the end of 2017.

 What’s the role of the Cell and Gene Therapy Catapult in this fast-growing area?